Stwiker/odin-recipes/README.md

 ----

-Credits to Lilly at The Lazy Dish for the White Chicken Enchiladas recipe and photo. (https://www.thelazydish.com/easy-creamy-white-chicken-enchiladas/)
+Credits to Lilly at The Lazy Dish for the White Chicken Enchiladas recipe. (https://www.thelazydish.com/easy-creamy-white-chicken-enchiladas/)

-Credits to Allrecipes for the Banana Pudding recipe and to Dotdash Meredith Food Studios for the photo. (https://www.allrecipes.com/recipe/22749/the-best-banana-pudding/)
+Credits to Allrecipes for the Banana Pudding recipe (https://www.allrecipes.com/recipe/22749/the-best-banana-pudding/).

-Credits to Amanda at Splendry for the Sausage Balls recipe and the photo. (https://www.splendry.com/food/recipes-food/party-favorite-cream-cheese-sausage-balls/)
+Credits to Amanda at Splendry for the Sausage Balls recipe. (https://www.splendry.com/food/recipes-food/party-favorite-cream-cheese-sausage-balls/)

+All images were taken by me.